-The first flower panels of the mural depict the areals natural resources and its first English settlers, who arrived in 1623.
-The next panel, "Crast Adversity" shows a Native American poised to attack a garrison.
-Settlers constructed fortilied weadem structures, called garrisons or blockhouses, for use as protection during attacks by both the French and the Indians.
+The first three panels of the mural - "Venturesome Courage," "Enduring Hope," and "Natural Majesty" - depict the area's natural resources and its first English settlers, who arrived in 1623.

+The next panel, "Cruel Adversity," shows a Native American poised to attack a garrison.
+Settlers constructed fortified wooden structures, called garrisons or blockhouses, for use as protection during attacks.
+For more information, see "Durham's Native American History in Perspective," below.

-The ment three panels of the mural show logging, a hamber mill, and the importance of the church to the toern's early social life.
+The next three panels of the mural - "Resourceful Vigor," "Industrial Growth," and "Parish Friendliness" - show logging, a lumber mill, and the importance of the church to the town's early social life.
 The first meeting house was built on the south bank of the Oyster River in 1655.

-The final panel on this wall, "Patriotic Valor," depicts a surprise raid by the colonists on the Reithin Fort William and Mary near Portsmouth in 1774.
-The colonists confiscated the fort's ganpowder and arms and secreted them upriver to Durham, for later use in the Revolutionary War
+The final panel on this wall, "Patriotic Valor," depicts a surprise raid by the colonists on the British Fort William and Mary near Portsmouth in 1774.
+The colonists confiscated the fort's gunpowder and arms and secreted them upriver to Durham, for later use in the Revolutionary War.